fadhilahamani/EZMeeting/README.md

 Fadhilah Amani A. A. [Github](https://github.com/fadhilahamani) [LinkedIn](https://www.linkedin.com/in/fadhilah-amani-alam-aulia-236176170/)

 Prajna P. T. [Github](https://github.com/prawrjna) [LinkedIn](https://www.linkedin.com/in/prajna-paramita-taslim/)

+Feedbacks and questions are welcome, please do not hesitate to reach out to us.

 ## Special Thanks :star2:
 Our project could not be completed without the help from our one and only Mr. Danu Purnomo [Github](https://github.com/danupurnomo)